amohanti/customer-api-example/README.md

 **4. Patch is a more network efficient way to update as compared to Put**

+**5. The use of AppID gives reusability in case of multiple Mobile Apps connecting to the same API**

 ## Use Case 3: Comments

 **1. Orders and Products have been designed as two different APIs**